MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 > [!NOTE]
 >  It can take an hour or more for Azure Pipelines to scale up or scale down the virtual machines.
 Azure Pipelines will scale up in steps, monitor the operations for errors, and react by deleting unusable machines and by creating new ones in the course of time.
 This corrective operation can take over an hour.

 To achieve maximum stability, scale set operations are done sequentially.
 For example if the pool needs to scale up and there are also unhealthy machines to delete, Azure Pipelines will first scale up the pool.
-Once the pool has scaled up to reach the desired number of idle agents on standby, the unhealthy machines will be deleted.
+Once the pool has scaled up to reach the desired number of idle agents on standby, the unhealthy machines will be deleted, depending on the **Save an unhealthy agent for investigation** setting.
+For more information, see [Unhealthy agents](#unhealthy-agents).

 Due to the sampling size of 5 minutes, it is possible that all agents can be running pipelines for a short period of time and no scaling up will occur.